alphagov/paas-tech-docs/source/documentation/deploying_services/use_a_custom_domain.md

     ```
     Last Operation
     Status: create in progress
-    Message: Provisioning in progress [example.com => origin-my-paas-app.cloudapps.digital]; CNAME or ALIAS domain example.com to d3nrs0916m1mk2.cloudfront.net or create TXT record(s):
+    Message: Provisioning in progress [www.example.com => origin-my-paas-app.cloudapps.digital];
+    CNAME or ALIAS domain www.example.com to d3nrs0916m1mk2.cloudfront.net or create TXT record(s):
-    name: _acme-challenge.example.com., value: ngd2suc9gwUnH3btm7N6hSU7sBbNp-qYtSPYyny325E, ttl: 120
+    name: _acme-challenge.www.example.com., value: ngd2suc9gwUnH3btm7N6hSU7sBbNp-qYtSPYyny325E, ttl: 120

     ```

 6. Create the TXT record using the DNS information output.
 This record will be used to validate your domain, and issue the TLS certificate used to encrypt traffic.

-    Using this example, you will create a `TXT` record for your domain named `_acme-challenge.example.com.` with a value of `ngd2suc9gwUnH3btm7N6hSU7sBbNp-qYtSPYyny325E`.
+    Using this example, you would create a `TXT` record for your domain named `_acme-challenge.www.example.com.` with a value of `ngd2suc9gwUnH3btm7N6hSU7sBbNp-qYtSPYyny325E`.

 7. Create the CNAME record using the DNS information output.
 This will direct traffic from your domain to the service.

-    Using this example, you will create a `CNAME` record in your DNS server pointing `example.com` to `d3nrs0916m1mk2.cloudfront.net.`
+    Using this example, you would create a `CNAME` record in your DNS server pointing `www.example.com` to `d3nrs0916m1mk2.cloudfront.net.`

 You have now completed the custom domain setup process.
 Please note that it should take approximately one hour for domain setup to finish.
 If it has not finished after two hours, please refer to the [troubleshooting](/deploying_services.html#troubleshooting-custom-domains) section.